-This title is used to describe individuals with mutually beneficial ties to Mines that warrant such an appointment, such as individuals who are employed elsewhere or who are retired.
+This title is used to describe individuals with mutually beneficial ties to Mines that warrant such a position, such as individuals who are employed elsewhere or who are retired.
 This is not intended for retired Mines faculty, who are encouraged to use the standard Research Faculty track.
 Typically, these individuals are involved with university faculty members and their research programs.
 Affiliate Faculty may serve on thesis committees and as a co-advisor to graduate students.
 However, they are not permitted to serve as the primary advisor.
 Affiliate Faculty are not permitted to serve as the principal investigator on Mines proposals, but they may serve as a co-principal investigator.
 Affiliate Faculty may hold their positions for up to two years, may be renewed, and may serve with or without remuneration.
-If the appointment is remunerated, the FTE assigned shall be no greater than 25 percent and remuneration must be approved by the employer and the appropriate Department Head and Dean at Mines.
-Affiliate Faculty are not evaluated in the scheduled and formal manner that is required for the other types of faculty appointments.
+If the position is remunerated, the FTE assigned shall be no greater than 25 percent and remuneration must be approved by the employer and the appropriate Department Head and Dean at Mines.

-8. External Joint Appointee
+8. External Joint Faculty

-Joint Appointees are a special category of Affiliate Faculty who have full or part-time positions elsewhere (e.g., NREL, NIST, or USGS) and who have strong collaborations with Mines and Mines faculty.
-At the request of a full-time academic faculty member at Mines and as approved by the Department Head or Division Director, joint appointees may serve on thesis committees and are permitted to serve as co-advisors to graduate students.
-To serve as primary advisor, Joint Appointees must become members of the Graduate Faculty (Section 4.3), however, they must identify a co-advisor who has Graduate Faculty status and is not an External Joint Appointee.
-Joint Appointees may serve as a principal investigator on Mines proposals with appropriate approvals from their employer and from Mines.
-The Joint Appointee may also engage in teaching with appropriate approvals of the Mines Department Head and their employer.
-Joint Appointees may hold their positions for up to two years with the possibility of renewal and may serve with or without remuneration.
-For joint appointees remunerated at Mines, the monthly level of effort should not exceed 49%.
+External Joint Faculty status is conferred upon a special category of Affiliate Faculty who have full or part-time positions elsewhere (e.g., NREL, NIST, or USGS) and who have strong collaborations with Mines and Mines faculty.
+At the request of a full-time academic faculty member at Mines and as approved by the Department Head, Joint Faculty may serve on thesis committees and are permitted to serve as co-advisors to graduate students.
+To serve as primary advisor, Joint Faculty must become members of the Graduate Faculty, and they must identify a coadvisor who has Graduate Faculty status and is not an External Joint Faculty member.
+Joint Faculty may serve as principal investigator on Mines research proposals with appropriate approvals from their employer and from Mines.
+The Joint Faculty member may also engage in teaching with appropriate approvals of the Mines Department Head and their employer.
+Joint Faculty may hold their appointment for up to three years with the possibility of renewal.